Updated October 5, 2024

 SURPRISE!

-Instead of softening with age and becoming a sweet old lady, if she has a personality disorder, chances are good that she’s turned into the wicked witch of the west (my apologies to all self-respecting witches), seemingly hell-bent on your destruction- the destruction of your sanity, that is.
+Instead of softening with age and becoming a sweet old lady, if Mom has a personality disorder, ( borderline or narcissistic) chances are good that she’s turned into the wicked witch of the west (my apologies to all self-respecting witches), seemingly hell-bent on your destruction- the destruction of your sanity, that is.

 At least, that’s how it feels sometimes.
-Demanding, entitled hardly covers it.
+Demanding, entitled hardly covers it when you are dealing with an elderly narcissistic mother.
 And you seem to have a target on your back.
 Haven’t you sacrificed enough for her?

 You never guessed it would get worse as she aged.
-You might have even fantasized she would wake up one day and realize all you have done for her.
+You might have even fantasized she would wake up one day and realize all you have done for her and be grateful.

 While no one can tell you precisely what to do, I can give you some tips that have helped my clients navigate these treacherous waters.